iShezmu/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

       - Prototype: ´def add(a, b):´
       - Returns the value of a + b
       - You are not allowed to import any module

+*   11-pow.py
+    - Write a function that computes ´a´ to the power of ´b´ and return the value.
+      - Prototype: ´def pow(a, b):´
+      - Returns the value of ´a ^ b´
+      - You are not allowed to import any module